csula/cs3220-spring-2018/notes/html_css.md

 ### Values

-On the CSS property, you can have various different units:
+On the CSS property, you can have a couple units:

 * Numeric units
 	* Pixels